35percent/11tystarter/src/redefining-social-rent.md

 ![](https://35percent.org/img/lgoreport.png)

 ## The bungled audit
-Southwark has since conducted a so-called [audit](https://app.powerbi.com/view?r=eyJrIjoiZGQzMzM2MDktZDlkOS00ZWIwLWI5NzAtNmE5MDg1ZDRlMDgyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9) and superficially it looks good, but on closer examination the numbers don't add up.
+Southwark has since conducted a so-called [audit](https://app.powerbi.com/view?r=eyJrIjoiZGQzMzM2MDktZDlkOS00ZWIwLWI5NzAtNmE5MDg1ZDRlMDgyIiwidCI6ImY3YWRjZjA2LTk1OGYtNDRjNC1iYzFjLTMzOWVkZDkwOTAzZCIsImMiOjh9) and superficially it looks good, but it still relies on trusting housing associations to volunteer information and on closer examination the numbers don't add up.

 Starting on the landing page, it's immediately clear that the figures for the three categories of affordable housing (social rent, intermediate, affordable) do not add up to the number of total homes.